 The Aims and Work of the Central Corrosion Committee.
 W. F. J. M. Krul (Chem.
 Weekblad, 1936, 33, (22), 331).-Read before the Delft Chemical Society.
-Describes the work of the Committee, which has published the following papers: "The Electrochemical Theory of Corrosion," by H. van der Veen; "First Report of Corrosion Committee II for the Study of the Corrosion of Pipes by Soil"; "Second Report of Corrosion Committee II for the Study of the Corrosion of Pipes by Soil: Corrosion of Tubes"; "Report of Corrosion Committee III for the Study of the Corrosion of Cables by Soils."-L. A. O.
+Describes the work of the Committee, which has published the following papers: "The Electrochemical Theory of Corrosion," by H. van der Veen; "First Report of Corrosion Committee II for the Study of the Corrosion of Pipes by Soil"; "Second Report of Corrosion Committee II for the Study of the Study of the Corrosion of Pipes by Soil"; "Report of Corrosion Committee III for the Study of Corrosion Committee III for the Study of the Corrosion of Corrosion Committee III for the Study of the Corrosion of Cables by Soils."-L. A. O.

 [†]Deformation, Heat-Treatment, Solubility [of Non-Ferrous Metals].
 First Report of the Committee on Non-Ferrous Metals (Korrosion u.
 Metallschutz, 1936, 12, (1/2), 2-28).-From a critical review of recent work on the corrosion of non-ferrous metals, especially zinc-copper and nickel-copper alloys, and the effect thereon of heat and mechanical treatment the following conclusions are reached: The solubility of non-ferrous alloys in acids is determined by the structure and by the previous mechanical and thermal history.
 The solubility relations of cold-worked, single-phase copper alloys containing nickel or zine follow Heyn's law and the course of the solubility curve is not affected by the degree of drawing or by regular intermediate anneals.
 From the position of the solubility curve, and making certain assumptions, conclusions can be reached as to the method of manufacture of the material.
 The metals are more soluble in the hard-drawn state than after annealing, but the effect of the size of the recrystallized grain varies in different cases.
 The transition from the elastic to the plastic state produces no change in the solubility.
 The conductivity of the alloys increases during the course of dissolution, whilst the solution potential is decreased due to preferential dissolution of the zine.
 Increasing cold-work increases the solution potential of the less noble constituent.
-A bibliography of 118 references is appended.

--A. R. P.
+A bibliography of 118 references is appended. -A. R. P.